jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 after you’re satisfied that your ER model is not only correct but economical and robust, the next step is to translate it into a relational model. the relational model is the basis for all relational DBMS.

 # CHAPTER 3 GETTING TO KNOW SQL
-in the early days of RDBMSs there was no standard language for perfomring relational operations on data.
-Differences in syntax and functionality made it impossible for a person using the laugauge of one RDBMS to operate on data that had been stored by another RDBMS.
+in the early days of RDBMSs there was no standard language for performing relational operations on data.
+Differences in syntax and functionality made it impossible for a person using the language of one RDBMS to operate on data that had been stored by another RDBMS.

 >Abbr.
-RDBMS: relational database management system
+RDBMS: relational database management system.

 ## 3.1 WHERE SQL CAME FROM
 The world was introduced to a fully realized RDBMS by a small startup company named Relational Software Inc. headed by Larry Ellison.
-Relational’s product, Oracle, is still the leading RDMS on the market today.
+Relational’s product, Oracle, is still the leading RDBMS on the market today.

 In the process of developing its SQL/DS RDBMS product, IBM created a language, codenamed SEQUEL.